Geo-Literacy: Using Technology to Forge New Ground

 Mark and his classmates from Tolenas Elementary School are visiting nearby Rush Ranch, in Suisun, California, north of San Francisco Bay.
 The property, which includes significant portions of the Suisun Marsh, was once a Native American village, then the working ranch of settler Hiram Rush.
 Now owned by the Solano County Farmlands and Open Space Foundation, Rush Ranch's remaining buildings have been converted into an information center and a blacksmith shop.

 As students learn about blacksmithing, marsh ecosystems, and local history here, they are developing a sense of what their teacher, Eva La Mar, calls geo-literacy.
 La Mar defines it as "the use of visual learning and communication tools to build an in-depth understanding -- or literacy -- of geography, geology, and local history."
 Today the class is gathering digital photos, video footage, and audio and written interviews with docents.
-They will use their findings to create an informational multimedia Web site.

 Planning sheets help students get the information they need.